Aylorian/Search-and-Destroy-1.3.5/STATEMENT ON BEING FROZEN.md

 people it's a bot then scaring them into thinking it's malware is a logical next step.
 Unfortunately, examining the code will show that S&D isn't malware any more than it's a bot.
 If anyone believes otherwise, it's on them to prove it.
 I won't be holding my breath, though.

-- I very likely won't update S&D while frozen because of the difficulty with testing anything.
+- I very likely won't update S&D while frozen because of the difficulty with testing things.
 I won't be lurking on an alt or talking to anyone in-game while frozen — I think it would be problematic given the circumstances.
 That being said, S&D 1.3.5 should be pretty stable at this point, with most of the GUI and other list/display related glitches and crashes fixed.
 I'm sure it can still crash in other ways, but if it does, it's due to a coding error (bug)